 Pros & Cons

-Pros Offers a variety of discounts to lower the price of your premium Has over 100 years of experience in the insurance industry Offers worthwhile unique endorsements such as mold coverage and sinkhole collapse Cons Doesn’t include liability coverage for claims involving certain dog breeds
+Pros Offers over eight policy discounts to lower the price of your premium Includes a live-chat feature on its website Offers unique endorsements such as mold coverage and sinkhole collapse Cons Doesn’t include liability coverage for claims involving certain dog breeds Offers a lower number of deductibles compared to other providers

 Additional Coverage Options